TomDDG/ZXPicoIF2Lite/README.md

 - [Spectrum ROM Tester by Paul Farrow](http://www.fruitcake.plus.com/Sinclair/Interface2/Cartridges/Interface2_RC_New_ROM_Tester.htm)

 ### Adding your own ROMs
 To add your own ROMs you need to first create a binary dump of the ROM (or just download it) and convert that into a `uint8_t` array to put in the `roms_lite.h` header file.
 I've written a little utility to do this called `compressROM`.
 This utility uses a very simple compression algorithm to reduce the size of the ROMs which helps if you want to add a loads of them (max 126).
 After compressing the utility creates the appropriate header file structure to paste into `roms_lite.h`.
+For Z80 or SNA snapshots see the section below.

 Once you've added the ROM to `roms_lite.h` you then need to add details about the ROM to the `picoif2lite_lite.h` header file.
 This is in four parts.
 1. name of the array
-2. whether you need to enable ZXC2 compatibility
+2. whether you need to enable ZXC2 or Z80/SNA compatibility
+  - ZXC2 compatibility is denoted by 1, 48k snapshot by 3 and 128k snapshot by 8
-3. the description to show in the ROM selector (max 32chars)
+4. the description to show in the ROM selector (max 32chars)
-4. Set the `MAXROMS` number to match the number of ROMs
+5. Set the `MAXROMS` number to match the number of ROMs

 Use the examples in the header file already as a guide.